 Pretty nails are attractive.
-From elegant French manicures to curated theme-designed nail tippings, there is a lot that can be done in the relatively small space of area our nail occupies.
+From elegant French manicures to curated theme-designed nail tippings, a lot can be done in the relatively small area our nail occupies.

 Soft Gel Nails vs Acrylic Nails